jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Kotlin and RxJava with extensions functions

-This is an introduction to some patterns that can be helpful during the implementation of Android applications that operate on any structured data especially downloaded from some API.
+This is an introduction to some patterns that can be helpful during the implementation of Android applications that operate on any structured data, especially downloaded from APIs.

-**Warning: Lot of code alert.** Because I'm an Android developer and probably you also, I will show a lot of code.
+**Warning: Lot of code.** Since its rather a technical article and I am an Android dev (probably as you are), there will be a lot of code examples.

 # TL;DR;
 [Full code is available here](https://github.com/jacek-marchwicki/example-rx-and-kotlin-and-either/blob/master/app/src/main/java/com/jacekmarchwicki/examplerxextensions/MainActivity.kt)